makrai/notes/README.md

   the use of the method for lexical semantic typological research is demonstrated.
 * mentioned:
-  A Crosslingual Investigation of [Conceptualiz](https://aclanthology.org/2023.acl-long.726/)ation in 1335 Languages Yihong Liu, H Ye, L Weissweiler, P Wicke, R Pei, R Zangenfeind, H Schütze
+  A Crosslingual Investigation of [Conceptualiz](https://aclanthology.org/2023.acl-long.726/)ation in 1335 Languages.
+  Yihong Liu, H Ye, L Weissweiler, P Wicke, R Pei, R Zangenfeind, H Schütze
   * Languages differ in how they divide up the world into concepts and words;
-  * Swahili has a single concept for ‘belly’ and ‘womb’.
+  * eg Swahili has a single concept for ‘belly’ and ‘womb’.
 We investigate these
   * we propose Conceptualizer, a method that creates a bipartite directed alignment graph between source language concepts and sets of target language strings.
 In a